FluidNumerics/cloud-hpc_terraform/examples/complete/README.md

 * (Optional) Filestore instance for hosting /mnt/share group storage directory
 * Cloud SQL instance for hosting Slurm Database
 * Service Accounts for login, controller, and compute nodes
-* IAM policies on project (default) or parent folder (if `parent_folder` is specified) for system users, administrators, and service accounts.
-IAM policies use custom roles from Fluid Numerics.
+* IAM policies on a parent folder for system users, administrators, and service accounts (see the [fluid-slurm-gcp module](../../modules/fluid-slurm-gcp/main.tf) for details).
 * Controller and Login Nodes